SteveShaffer/gitten/README.md

 1. Write the value of that token into a file called `.github/credentials` in this repo.
 1. Add the `gish` command to your $PATH.

+> TODOs
+>
-- TODO: Make repo owner and name dynamic based on .github/config file
+> - Make repo owner and name dynamic based on .github/config file
-- TODO: Allow for .github/credentials to be defined in any parent directory of this repo
+> - Allow for .github/credentials to be defined in any parent directory of this repo
-- TODO: Do research on if there's any standards around sharing GitHub credentials through dotfiles
+> - Do research on if there's any standards around sharing GitHub credentials through dotfiles
-- TODO: Provide a mechanism to interactively collect the necessary credential information and store it (i.e. by asking the user for their username and password once)
+> - Provide a mechanism to interactively collect the necessary credential information and store it (i.e. by asking the user for their username and password once)

 ## Testing